dmwm/DBSClient/README.md

     python --version
     pip --version

-Be sure to have a **python** version higher than **3.6.0** (version 3.8.2 is recommanded) and **pip** version higher than **21.0.0**.
+Be sure to have a **python** version higher than **3.8.2** (version 3.8.2 is recommanded) and **pip** version higher than **21.0.0**.
 You can now export those path:
     export PATH=$HOME/python/Python-3.8.2/:$HOME/.local/bin:$PATH
 	export PYTHONPATH=$HOME/python/Python-3.8.2/:$PYTHONPATH
 	export LD_LIBRARY_PATH="$(python -c 'import site; print(site.getsitepackages()[0])')":$LD_LIBRARY_PATH
 ## 1.4 Download of libcurl
-To use libcurl, is highly recommanded to use linux or MacOS.
+*Note: If libcurl is already installed, you can skip this step.* To use libcurl, is highly recommanded to use linux or MacOS.
 Dbs3-client use pycurl, which requires libcurl.
 We will see in this section how to get libcurl.
-Run the following command: - Redhat base: `sudo yum install libcurl-devel` - Debian base: `sudo apt-get install libcurl-devel`
+Run the following command: - Redhat base: `sudo yum install libcurl-devel` -
+Debian base: `sudo apt-get install libcurl-devel`
 ## 1.5 Dowload pycurl
 PycURL is a Python interface to [libcurl](https://curl.haxx.se/libcurl/), the multiprotocol file transfer library.
 Similarly to the
 [urllib](http://docs.python.org/library/urllib.html) Python module, PycURL can be used to fetch objects identified by a URL from a Python program.